bright/new-www/content/blog/2017-10-09-quick-look-on-a-strategy-pattern-using-swift.md

 ---
+excerpt: >-
-excerpt: Let's take a quick look at one of the design patterns that should help us to write a good Object-Oriented code.
+  Let's take a quick look at one of the design patterns that should help us to write a good Object-Oriented code.
 layout: post
-title: "Design Patterns with Swift: Quick look at a Strategy Pattern"
+title: 'Design Patterns with Swift: Quick look at a Strategy Pattern'
 date: 2017-10-08T22:00:00.000Z
 image: /images/strategy.jpeg
 author: kwysocki